dvasilev86/fake-api-test-robot/README.md

 - this will use **pabot** to fire up 8 testing threads and run in parallel all tests, split on test level (not suite level, where suite means .robot file), found under `online_bookstore` directory, against `dev` environment, and will produce a report in `results` directory

 #### Running tests on CI
 There's a workflow file `.github/workflow/run-all-tests.yaml` which can be used to run the tests in Github Actions.
-It is also configurable to choose which branch and what environment to use.
+It is also scheduled to run daily.
+Running it manually, it is configurable to choose branch and environment to run with.
 A complete report is attached to the action's summary, kept 7 days (hardcoded in the yaml file), and also the results' summary is embedded in the github action's summary.
+You can observe sample reports created by manual or automated runs here:
+- https://github.com/dvasilev86/fake-api-test-robot/actions/runs/15642358906 - run from master against dev env
+- https://github.com/dvasilev86/fake-api-test-robot/actions/runs/15642361738 - run from master against prod env (which does not exist, so all executed tests fail)

+# Reports

+Whether you look at reports produced by robot (sequentially ran tests), pabot (tests ran in parallel), from CI, or from local execution - you'd see similar things.
+Note that currently, parallel execution does not seem to be very beneficial, time-wise, as the test base is relatively small.
+Larger number of test would make a difference.

+Another notable thing are the skipped tests.
+Currently, on this codebase, a bunch of tests are skipped due to limitations of the SUT or simply to avoid unnecessary or dubious failures.
+Skip reasons are included in the full report, so feel free to examine them.

+Finally, note that CI report contained in the "Summary" page of the job is providing insight about failures but full logs need to be examined in order to get a better understanding of what fails (and especially, what is skipped, and why).
+My recommendation is to run the tests locally and examine the produced test report (or download a full report from one of the completed CI jobs) to get a good understanding at the results of tests included in this test project.